unknownblueguy6/cnobi/cnobi/README.md

 # cnobi - an alternate build dependency graph loader for ninja build system

 ## Compiling ninja with cnobi
 Use the configure script to build an executable of ninja, which has cnobi support.
+Don't use cmake, as the ninja executable is made inside a subfolder instead of the root directory.

 ```
 $ ./configure.py --bootstrap